jellyfin/jellyfin.org/docs/general/server/media/_video-external-streams.md

 ## External Subtitles and Audio Tracks

-External Subtitles can be added with file suffixes.
+External Subtitles and audio tracks can be added with file suffixes.

 ```txt
 /Movies